solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 ### Threshold Switching

-Secondary subcommittee is can use the primary's votes as a switching threshold proof.
+Secondary subcommittee can use the primary's votes as a switching threshold proof.
+The primary can only use its own votes for switching proofs.

 ### Safety